 Scott joined Watsi on July 22nd, 2015.
 Six years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scott's most recent donation supported Hilowie, a sixth grader from Kenya, to fund burn treatment so she can use her arm.
+Scott's most recent donation supported Hai, a hardworking husband and father from Cambodia, for spinal fusion surgery.

 Hilowie is a social 13-year-old girl, and she is the fourth born in a family of five children.
 Hilowie is a sixth grade student and likes to read storybooks.
 Her favorite subjects are English and Kiswahili.
 Her mother is a businesswoman who has a small shop which she operates in the village, and her father passed away 12 years ago when Hilowie was very young.
 Hilowie suffered burns when she was only four months old in a house fire.
 She sustained joint injuries known as contractures on her left hand, and until today the contractures have never improved.
 Currently, she cannot raise her hand or work at home, and this has greatly affected her studies.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Hilowie receive treatment.
 On June 28th, surgeons at their care center will perform a burn contracture release surgery so Hilowie will be able to use her hand, help around the house, and concentrate on her studies.
 Now, her family needs help to fund this $840 procedure.
 “I would love my hand to be straightened so that I can continue with my studies and as well help my mother at home,” Hilowie told us.